LuisSilva7/movieVerse-project/README.md

-# MovieStore Project
+# MovieVerse Project

-**MovieStore** is an online platform where users can browse and purchase movies.
+**MovieVerse** is an online platform where users can browse and purchase movies.
 It features a user-friendly website for browsing and buying movies.
 The project is split into two main parts: the **Frontend** (the user interface) and the **Backend** (the API for handling movie data and purchases).

 ## Features